St. Petersburg subway bomb suspect identified as Kyrgyz man: reports

 "From now on, I will be scared to take the subway," said Marina Ilyina, 30, who brought flowers to the station where the train stopped after the bombing.
 "We in St. Petersburg thought we wouldn't be touched by that."

-Putin laid flowers at St. Petersburg's Tekhnologichesky Institut station late Monday, according to official state news service TASS.
+Putin laid flowers to honor the victims overnight, according to official state news service TASS.
 The president stepped out of his car in Moskovsky Prospekt Avenue with a bunch of scarlet roses.

-The blast happened when the train was between the Sennaya Ploschad and Tekhnologichesky Institute subway stations.
-There was praise for the driver, who took the damaged cars forward so that victims could be treated more quickly by first responders.

 "Both President Trump and President Putin agreed that terrorism must be decisively and quickly defeated," the statement said.